-As examinations are an integral part of Indian education framework, Olympiads and competitive exams are conducted on a regular basis to recognize talent right from junior grades.
+As examinations are an integral part of the Indian education framework, Olympiads and competitive exams are conducted on a regular basis to recognize talent right from junior grades.
 However, the first mega-platform that students are exposed to is the National Talent Search Exam.
-Started in 1961 with an aim to identify, recognize and reward talented students with monthly stipend, the exam is conducted in two phases for the students appearing in class 10th.
+Started in 1961 with an aim to identify, recognize and reward talented students with a monthly stipend, the exam is conducted in two phases for the students appearing in class 10th.

 NTSE exam is presented to students in the form of Multiple Choice Questions with each question having four choices.
 A student is required to select the correct answer from the choices and each correct answer bears one mark.

-myPAT recommends the below mentioned tips to boost your preparation in the last few days before NTSE MAT:
+myPAT recommends the below-mentioned tips to boost your preparation in the last few days before NTSE MAT:

 - Previous papers: Previous year NTSE exams and sample papers are available easily.
 As students don’t have much time to revisit all the concepts from 9th and 10th, solving sample papers is the best route to practice.

-- Maintaining quick study notes: For certain concepts, quick revision of formulas and diagrams is very handy.
-It is advisable for an applicant to maintain such quick study notes and revise them a day before exam.
+- Maintaining quick study notes: For certain concepts, a quick revision of formulas and diagrams is very handy.
+It is advisable for an applicant to maintain such quick study notes and revise them a day before the exam.

 - Practicing: Owing to the immense competition, students need to be exam ready and fare their best in the exam for which practice is the key.

 - Expert Tips: It is always advisable to follow the experts’ advice on how to attempt the exam.
 Also, based on experts recommendations student should revise the concepts accordingly to give his/her best.